willfindlay/bpfbox-presentation/ccsw/notes.md

 # Slide 13: Policy at the Function Call Level

-- One of bpfbox's more unique features is its ability to augment policy with additional context.
+- One of bpfbox's more unique features is its ability to augment policy with additional system context.
 A special "func" directive is used to specify that a block of rules should only apply within a call to a given userspace function.

 - The "kfunc" directive does the same thing, but with a kernel function instead.

+- This extra context allows users to optionally define very fine-grained policies, taking advantage of eBPF's ability to instrument across the userspace and kernelspace boundaries

 - In this example, we have a simplified profile for a login program.
 It is allowed to read `/etc/passwd` and `/etc/shadow` within a call to the